 - 1. James Nowacki contested the 2017 and 2018 assessments of his property.
-For both years, the Lake County Property Tax Assessment Board of Appeals ("PTABOA") issued Form 115 determinations valuing the property at \$3,300. - 2.
+For 2017, the Lake County Property Tax Assessment Board of Appeals ("PTABOA") issued a Form 115 determination valuing the property at \$4,000.
+For 2018, the PTABOA issued a Form 115 valuing it at \$4,800.1 - 2.
 Nowacki then filed Form 131 petitions with the Board and elected to proceed under our small claims procedures.
 On June 29, 2022, our designated administrative law judge, Joseph Stanford ("ALJ"), held a hearing on Nowacki's petitions.
 Neither he nor the Board inspected the property. - 3.
 Nowacki represented himself.
 Lake County Hearing Officer Robert Metz appeared for the Assessor.
 Both testified under oath. - 4.
 At the beginning of the hearing, Nowacki verbally requested a continuance because he alleged that Lake County submitted its "land-value survey" for the years 2017 through the present to the Department of Local Government Finance ("DLGF") "five years late."
 Nowacki indicated that he wanted to wait for the DLGF's ruling on objections to the survey before proceeding with the hearing. - 5.
 The ALJ properly denied Nowacki's request and proceeded with the hearing.
 Absent extraordinary circumstances, a motion for continuance must be in writing and be submitted at least two days before the scheduled hearing.
 See 52 IAC 4-7-2.
 Nowacki first requested his continuance verbally after the hearing had begun.
 And he did not identify any extraordinary circumstances justifying his failure to comply with our rule.
-In any case, his vague reference to a proceeding before the DLGF would not have been sufficient grounds for a continuance even if he had timely filed his request. - 6.
-Without citing to any authority, Nowacki argued that we are responsible for protecting the integrity of the assessment system for all taxpayers in Lake County.
-But he has filed appeals on individual assessments, which is all that is before us.
-To the extent he believed that procedural or other errors in the land-value survey entitled him to relief in his individual appeals, he was free to offer evidence and make relevant arguments on that point.
+In any case, his vague reference to a proceeding before the DLGF would not have been sufficient grounds for a continuance even if he had timely filed his request.